kaunamohammed/ExpensifyCodingTest/README.md

 - [CoordinatorLibrary](https://github.com/kaunamohammed/CoordinatorLibrary) by me.
 I used this library to handle navigation.
 - [KeychainPasswordItem](https://developer.apple.com/library/content/samplecode/GenericKeychain/Introduction/Intro.html#//apple_ref/doc/uid/DTS40007797-Intro-DontLinkElementID_2) by Apple.
 I used this lirary to handle interacting with the keychain.
 - [AuthController & Settings](https://www.raywenderlich.com/129-basic-ios-security-keychain-and-hashing) by RayWenderlich.
 I used this library to interact with the user current session state.

+# Finally

+I would like to express my gratitude for the opportunity to work on this project.
+I look forward to hearing back from you.